David Dao: United Airlines Passenger Charged With Sex-For-Drugs, Stalking Male Patient, Faced 20 Prison Years

 According to a government website, Dao received “onsite consultation” approval in 2016.

 The Sullivan University Herald called Dr. Dao a “familiar and friendly face to culinary students and staff” back in 2000 and delved into the history of Dao’s Vietnam roots.
 The publication notes that Dao was forced to leave Vietnam when Saigon fell.
 Later coming to the U.S., Dao left his prison position after an inmate attempted to strangle Dao with his own stethoscope.
-With a passion for food through the culinary arts and poker, the physician that is Dao is becoming the talk of Facebook on Tuesday, April 11, as more and more people watch the video of the bloodied Dao being dragged off the United Airlines flight.
+With a passion for food through the culinary arts and poker, he is becoming the talk of Facebook on Tuesday, April 11, as more and more people watch the video of the bloodied Dao being dragged off the United Airlines flight.

 [Featured Image by Justin Sullivan/Getty Images]